PeerInfinity/Archipelago/README.md

 ### Standard Mode

 1.  **Generate Your Game:** To get the necessary files, generate your seed using a version of Archipelago that contains the JSON exporter tool.
-You can download this from the [Archipelago JSON Export fork](https://github.com/PeerInfinity/Archipelago/tree/JSONExport).
+You can download this from this repository or from [Archipelago-CC](https://github.com/PeerInfinity/Archipelago-CC).
 When you generate a seed, you will get two important files: your `.archipelago` file (for the server) and a `rules.json` file (for this web client).
 2.  **Open the Web Client:** [Open the client](https://peerinfinity.github.io/Archipelago/).
 3.  **Load Your Rules:** In one of the panels, find the "Presets" tab.
 At the top, click the "Load JSON File" button and select your `rules.json` file.
 4.  **Connect:** In the "Console & Status" panel, enter your server address and click "Connect".